 It modifies the present Constitution (Amendment) Bill.
 This was done to include clause 3 of the current bill with retroactive effect, or as of December 21, 1991.
 Along with obtaining ratification for the other provision of the Bill, which aims to change article 54, ratification by States is also recommended for this section.

 The intention of the Bill is to implement the aforementioned ideas.

 Amendment of article 54– The following explanation must be included at the end of Article 54 of the Constitution:

 “State” under this article and article 55 refers to both the Union territory of Pondicherry and the National Capital Territory of Delhi.

 Amendment of article 239AA.- In article 239AA of the Constitution,-

 (i) Replace the brackets, figure, and letter “(7)” in clause (7) with the brackets, figure, and the letter “(7) (a)”;

 (ii)The following sub-clause shall be introduced in clause (7), as amended, namely:-

 Regardless of the fact that it contains a provision that alters or has the effect of altering this Constitution, a statute referred to in subclause (a) is not deemed to be a change to the Constitution for the objectives of article 368.

-70th amendment of Indian Constitution incorporated the elected members of Pondicherry Legislative Assembly into the President’s Electoral College.
+70th amendment of the Indian Constitution incorporated the elected members of the Pondicherry Legislative Assembly into the President’s Electoral College.